pellepelster/solidblocks/doc/content/cli/nuke.md

 ---
 title: Hetzner Nuke
 weight: 60
-description: Hetzner nuke is a tool to delete all resources in a Hetzner account, similar to aws-nuke
+description: Hetzner nuke deletes all resources in a Hetzner account, similar to aws-nuke
+aliases:
+  - /hetzner/nuke
 ---

-Hetzner nuke is a tool to delete all resources in a Hetzner account, similar to [aws-nuke](https://github.com/rebuy-de/aws-nuke).
+Hetzner nuke deletes all resources in a Hetzner account, similar to [aws-nuke](https://github.com/rebuy-de/aws-nuke).

 **Use Cases**